 Tom has diverse technical experience concentrated in environmental and mechanical engineering.
 His responsibilities have included project planning, design and management.
 He is experienced in equipment and process research and selection, cost estimation, design and discipline coordination, client and vendor contact, performing site evaluations and making recommendations to upgrade equipment systems, providing construction management support in office and on site, and preparing local and state applications for site plan review of water and sanitary extensions.

-Alan Lloyd, CIH, CSP, ENV SP, serves as Associate Vice President, Corporate Health and Safety Officer, and Industrial Hygiene Practice Leader.
-Alan has more than 20 years of experience in industrial hygiene and environmental remediation, having worked on projects throughout the United States.
-He has been responsible for conducting asbestos building surveys, abatement oversight and air monitoring, indoor air quality investigations (including mold assessments), air permitting, noise assessments, health and safety oversight and phase I, II and III environmental site assessments.
-In addition to performing as a reliable and competent field technician, responsibilities have also included on-site project management, proposal development, maintaining client relationships, and report writing.
-Alan is the Chair of the Health and Safety Committee for Pennoni.
+Alan Lloyd, CIH, CSP, ENV SP, serves as the EHS Practice Leader of the firm and is responsible for developing technical expertise within the EHS discipline and strategic growth throughout the footprint of the company.
+Alan has been with the firm since 2001 and is an Associate Vice President and the Corporate Health and Safety Officer.
+He has more than 20 years of experience in industrial hygiene and environmental remediation, having worked on projects throughout the United States.
+He has been responsible for conducting asbestos building surveys, abatement oversight and air monitoring, indoor air quality investigations (including mold assessments), pandemic response planning (including SARS-CoV-2), air permitting, noise assessments, health and safety oversight, and phase I, II and III environmental site assessments.
+In addition to performing as a reliable and competent expert witness, responsibilities have also included on-site project management, proposal development, maintaining client relationships, and technical specifications.

 James P. Markham, PE, serves as Vice President and the Regional Transportation Principal of Southeastern Pennsylvania and New Jersey.
 His group provides professional transportation engineering services to public and private sector clients.
 His project experience includes traffic studies, roadway design for public and private sector clients, storm drainage design and modification, and contract bidding and administration.
 In addition to his design experience, he is frequently the project manager for multidisciplined projects – calling upon expertise from across the firm.
 He also frequently presents at public meetings.